-The most recent addition to the conversational agent is a connection to the HSR's path planner to be able to output directions for the "where is" task.
+The conversational agent is also connected to the HSR's path planner to be able to output directions for the "where is" task.
 The parser is augmented by the world model, which has knowledge of relations such as "contained in", so that the robot can correctly respond to utterances like "I want a bag of chips".
 The system knows that the chips are in the kitchen cupboard so directions are given to the cupboard.
 The SLAM map is labelled with the locations of objects and spaces, which correspond to the symbolic spatial relations stored in the world model.
 This provides the information required to turn the path generated by the movement planner into words that make sense to the human user.

-2.3 Object Recognition and Grasping
+2.4 Object Recognition and Grasping

-For object recognition we have two approaches, one "off-the-shelf" and the second which we are developing ourselves.
-The of-the-shelf method uses YOLO [5] to detect objects in the scene, placing bounding boxes around them and then using a point cloud generated from the RGB-D camera to locate the object in space.
+For object recognition we use YOLO [7] to detect objects in the scene, placing bounding boxes around them and then using a point cloud generated from the RGB-D camera to locate the object in space.
 When attempting to grasp the object, we used ROS packages for finding the grasp points and planning the arm movement.